Policies & Compliance

 5. Payment by User for subscribed services shall be made monthly in advance.
 Overage hours when applicable shall be computed and billed to User in arrears.
 PTCI reserves the right to change fees for services and to add or delete services at any time.
 You may not be logged in more than once per account (for regular accounts).

-PTCI’s service, including broadband access, is limited to authorized User only, is non-transferable and may not be re-sold.
+7. PTCI’s service, including broadband access, is limited to authorized User only, is non-transferable, and may not be re-sold.
 Broadband service provided to a business premise may not be shared with or made available to residential locations.
-The login ID, password and e-mail address is assigned exclusively to User.
+The login ID, password and e-mail address are assigned exclusively to User.
 Providing User’s login ID and/or password to unauthorized persons is a violation of these Terms and Conditions.
 PTCI assumes no responsibility for access to User’s account by unauthorized persons.

 |Service||Download (Mbps)||Upload (Mbps)||Latency (ms)|